xrdocs/telemetry/_tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk.md

 rpc_service.create(xr, sgroup)
 ```

-## Instantiate a Subscription Object and Apply It
+## Instantiate a Subscription object and apply it

 The Subscription is the final piece of the config.
 Again, refer to the YANG model to understand the Python class that you should use.
 I'll use pyang with the tree-path option to make it clearer: